Author: CalUrbanist

 Edmonton Light Rail

 Edmonton, Alberta, Canada is a metropolitan area of around a million-and-a-half people, about the same size as Oklahoma City.
 Yet in the late-’70s it built the first modern light rail line in North America.
-Like most of those who followed, it re-used an old railroad right-of-way, but it also tunneled downtown.
+Like most of those who followed, it re-used an old railroad right-of-way, but it also tunneled downtown, like a German stadtbahn.
 The system now has more than 110,000 daily riders, more than Dallas or Denver.
 But Edmonton is just getting started: Until recently just 15 miles with 18 stations, the system will be nearly tripled in size by recently completed, under construction and planned expansions.
 And it’s going in new directions: While the original system was largely built to rapid transit standards, with off-street rights-of-way and high-platform stations, some more than a mile apart, new lines will feature low-floor trams with street-level stops.

 While Edmonton transit overachieves, and while the City’s branding is modern and attractive, transit operator ETS’s graphic standards are a bit basic.
 This strip map is the agency’s only LRT map.
 This map uses the City’s typeface, Prelo.